-The hilt construction is similar to that of a traditional USMC Mark 2 Combat Knife3, but with some specific improvements drawn from their experience in creating the military Aircrew Survival Egress Knife (ASEK).
+The hilt construction is similar to that of a traditional USMC Mark 2 Combat Knife ((The so called “KA-BAR”)), but with some specific improvements drawn from their experience in creating the military Aircrew Survival Egress Knife (ASEK).
 The phosphated D2 steel pommel is octagonal in shape and has both a lanyard hole as well as a pointy glass breaker for smashing car windows etc. Keeping the knife in the sheath you can grip it and use the pommel for hammering things, although the fairly small hitting area also means you will need to do it quite controlled or you risk damaging your grip.

 The straight and quite sturdy finger guard has holes to enable attaching the knife to a staff or stick, so it can be used both for spearing as well as for reaching farther, for instance to cut down fruit.

 The grip itself is of a now quite old and traditional WW2 design, although upgraded to modern standard with Kraton, a synthetic rubber mix that provides quite good grip even when wet.
 It covers the whole tang which is great in particular for us living in colder climates where touching steel is not desirable.